nospaceships/node-raw-socket/README.md

 Raw sockets are created using the operating systems `socket()` function, and the socket type `SOCK_RAW` specified.

+# Automatic Checksum Generation

+This module offers the ability to automatically generate checksums in C++.
+This offers a performance benefit over generating checksums in JavaScript.
+This can be used to generate checksums for UDP, TCP and ICMP packets, for example.

+Checksums produced by this module are 16 bits long, which falls in line with the checksums required for UDP, TCP and ICMP.

+To enable automatic checksum generation specify the `generateChecksums` and `checksumOffset` parameters to the `createSocket()` method exposed by this module.

+For example this module can be instructed to automatically generate ICMP checksums.
+ICMP checksums are located in bytes 3 and 4 of ICMP packets.
+Offsets start from 0 so we must specify 2 when creating our socket:

+    var options = {
+        protocol: raw.Protocol.ICMP,
+        generateChecksums: true,
+        checksumOffset: 2
+    };

+    var socket = raw.createSocket (options);

+When ICMP packets are sent using the created socket a 16 bit checksum will be generated and placed into bytes 3 and 4 before the packet is sent.

+Automatic checksum generation can be disabled after socket creation using the `generateChecksums()` method exposed by the `Socket` class:

+    socket.generateChecksums (false).send (...).generateChecksums (true, 2);

 # Constants

 The following sections describe constants exported and used by this module.